In many regions of the world diets are lacking in high-quality protein and essential nutrients for healthy brain and body function.

 In addition, they offer vast benefits to pregnant and lactating women, with the potential to improve birth outcomes, breast-milk composition and foetal brain development.

-The egg also supports education in developing populations by improving cognition and concentration levels in young children.
+The egg also supports education in low- and middle-income populations by improving cognition and concentration levels in young children.

 Along with their many nutritional advantages, eggs are officially recognised as a low impact protein source by the World Resources Institute, with the lowest environmental footprint of all common animal protein sources.